-My brother told me that at the end of a nature hike, the kids in his summer camp where he works are invited to find a spot away from others and, “just be in silence and allow your mind to wander in the presence of nature.”
-It is called a “solo sit.”
+My brother tells me that at the end of a nature hike, the kids in his summer camp were invited to find a spot away from others and, “just be in silence and allow your mind to wander in the presence of nature.
+It is called a 'Solo Sit' ."

 After walking for 90 minutes, my siblings and I place towels on the sand in a slight incline, and plop down.
-All three of us drop into a silent “solo sit”.
-I add a modified version of an exercise I learned in poetry class.
-You close your eyes, breathe, and with closed eyes pick 3 things you hear, sense, and smell.
+All three of us drop into a silent Solo Sit.
+I add this modified version of an exercise I learned in poetry class: You close your eyes, breathe, and with closed eyes pick 3 things you hear, sense, and smell.
 Then you open your eyes and pick 3 things you see.
 This is what I got.

 1. Wave roar builds, crashes, splashes, tinkling pebbles on the sand